RickyKuoronny/formatting-videos/A2_response_to_criteria.md

 ### Core - Authentication with Cognito

 - **User pool name:** A2_n11036583_userpool
-- **How are authentication tokens handled by the client?:** [eg. Response to login request sets a cookie containing the token.]
+- **How are authentication tokens handled by the client?:** Tokens are returned in the response to login requests and stored in sessionStorage.
+The client includes the idToken as a Bearer token in the Authorization header for subsequent API requests.
 - **Video timestamp:**
 - **Relevant files:**
+    - /backend/cognito.js
+    - server.js
-    -
+    - /public/index.html

 ### Cognito multi-factor authentication

 - **What factors are used for authentication:** Email One Time Code, and Password
 - **Video timestamp:**
 - **Relevant files:**
+    - /backend/cognito.js
+    - server.js
-    -
+    - /public/index.html

 ### Cognito federated identities

 - **Identity providers used:** Google
 - **Video timestamp:**
 - **Relevant files:**
+    - /backend/cognito.js
+    - server.js
-    -
+    - /public/index.html

 ### Cognito groups

-- **How are groups used to set permissions?:** `user` can use the format video application and `admin` can see the logs and cpu usage
+- **How are groups used to set permissions?:** Users in the user group can upload and convert videos, whereas users in the admin group can view conversion logs and CPU usage.
+Group membership is checked in JWT payload after login.
 - **Video timestamp:**
 - **Relevant files:**
+    - /backend/cognito.js
+    - server.js
-    -
+    - /public/index.html

 ### Core - DNS with Route53